nokia-eda/docs/docs/user-guide/topologies.md

 # Topologies

 Topologies in EDA cover a lot of ground.
-Not only they define the design of a physical or simulated network but also drive the visualization of various overlays in EDA UI.
+Not only do they define the design of a physical or simulated network, they also drive the visualization of various overlays in the EDA UI.

 Let's start with a familiar role of a topology - the network topology.